A minimum of four grade 5s at GCSE and a grade 6 or above in English Language.

 Pick up a newspaper and see how many articles contain or refer to the law.
 Follow interesting cases in the news and visit your local magistrate’s court with a parent or friend.

 This course works well with Politics, Sociology and English Language.
 However it also makes a stimulating fourth subject alongside any combination.
 Students interested in studying Law at university should consider taking Law as their fourth subject.

-What could it lead to?Many students are offered places at university to study law with the intention to go on to become barristers or solicitors.
+Many students are offered places at university to study law with the intention to go on to become barristers or solicitors.
 In recent years, we have had students go on to read law at Cambridge, Bristol, Nottingham, Newcastle, York, Leicester, Warwick, Sheffield and Northumbria universities.
 Similarly, students go on to study subjects other than law at university.
 It is particularly useful for subjects like criminology, sociology, history and business-related degrees, as well as more diverse professions such as social work, the probation service, youth offending and nursing.

 Need some help?